dibyansh01/React_News_Input_Form/README.md

-# React Firebase Input Form
+# React Firebase News Input Form

 This is a simple React application that allows users to submit data, such as Their ID, name and News article, using a web form.
 The submitted data is securely stored in a Firebase Firestore database.